This tutorial shows you how to work with the Protect PDFs features in Acrobat X. See what the all-new Acrobat DC can do for you.

-This short tip explains how to apply security to your PDF documents to disallow printing in Acrobat X.
+In this tutorial, learn how to apply security and protect PDF documents by disallowing printing in Acrobat X.

 Lori Kassuba December 13, 2011